 A Surgeon attends the House gratis, and an Apothecary furnishes them Annually with Advice and Medicines at a moderate Rate.

-The building, on the south side of Hemmings Row at its junction with Castle Street, was enlarged in 1772.
-The premises also incorporated a parish charity school originally endowed by Archbishop Tenison (vicar of the parish from 1680-92).
+The premises, which were enlarged in 1772, also incorporated a parish charity school originally endowed by Archbishop Tenison (vicar of the parish from 1680-92).
 A parliamentary report of 1777 recorded that the workhouse could then accommodate 700 people, making it one of the largest in the country.

 In 1797, St Martin in the Fields was the subject of a report in Eden's survey of the state of the poor in England: